 Tissue Effect Research

-Dr. Dunne moved to New Orleans in 1996 and set up a transplant research program at Ochsner Hospital.
-Two years later, he joined the surgical faculty at Tulane Medical School.
-Where he became the Director of Transplant Research, set up laparoscopic skills training lab, directed the general surgery honors course, conducted first non-human primate liver regeneration study and taught microsurgical techniques to plastic surgery fellows.
+Dunne moved to New Orleans in 1996 and set up a transplant research program at Ochsner Hospital.
+Two years later, he joined the surgical faculty at Tulane Medical School, where he became the Director of Transplant Research, established a laparoscopic skills training lab, directed the general surgery honors course, conducted the first non-human primate liver regeneration study, and taught microsurgical techniques to plastic surgery fellows.

 Director | Global Market Development